javaee/metro-jax-ws/README.md

+⚠️ This project is now part of the EE4J initiative.
+This repository has been archived as all activities are now happening in the corresponding [Eclipse repository](https://github.com/eclipse-ee4j/metro-jax-ws).

 # JAX-WS

 The Java API for XML Web Services (JAX-WS) is a Java programming language API for creating web services, particularly SOAP services.
 JAX-WS is one of the Java XML programming APIs.
 It's a part of the Java SE and Java EE platforms.